 The results anticipated by any or all of these forward-looking statements might not occur.
-Important factors that could cause actual results to differ from those in the forward-looking statements include the risks and uncertainties the impact of the COVID-19 pandemic, the Russian invasion of Ukraine, and inflation and Federal Reserve interest rate increases in response thereto on the national and global economies and on our Company including supply chain disruptions and our continued ability to proceed with our programs, our collaboration partners, CROs, CDMOs, and on the national and global economy, including manufacturing and research delays arising from raw material and test animal shortages and other supply chain disruptions and other business interruptions, the ability of our CROs to recruit volunteers for, and to proceed with, clinical trials, the results of the multiple ascending dose portion of the Phase 1 study for CC-42344, possible delays resulting from the lockdown in Australia, the cooperation of the FDA and NIAID in accelerating development in our COVID-19 program, the achievement by Merck of certain milestones under the Collaboration Agreement, our ability to successfully identify, enter into and maintain additional strategic collaborations for further development of our product candidates, future results of planned research and, if successful, clinical trials, general risks arising from clinical trials, our and our collaboration partners' technology and software performing as expected, financial difficulties experienced by certain partners, receipt of regulatory approvals, and development of effective COVID-19 treatments and/or vaccines by competitors, including as part of the programs financed by the U.S. government and potential mutations in a virus we are targeting which may result in variants that are resistant to a product candidate we develop-Further information on our risk factors is contained in our filings with the SEC, including our Annual Report on Form 10-K for the year ended Decembe
+Important factors that could cause actual results to differ from those in the forward-looking statements include the risks and uncertainties the impact of the COVID-19 pandemic, the Russian invasion of Ukraine, and inflation and Federal Reserve interest rate increases in response thereto on the national and global economies and on our Company including supply chain disruptions and our continued ability to proceed with our programs, our collaboration partners, CROs, CDMOs, and on the national and global economy, including manufacturing and research delays arising from raw material and test animal shortages and other supply chain disruptions and other business interruptions, the ability of our CROs to recruit volunteers for, and to proceed with, clinical trials, the results of the multiple ascending dose portion of the Phase 1 study for CC-42344, possible delays resulting from the lockdown in Australia, the cooperation of the FDA and NIAID in accelerating development in our COVID-19 program, the achievement by Merck of certain milestones under the Collaboration Agreement, our ability to successfully identify, enter into and maintain additional strategic collaborations for further development of our product candidates, future results of planned research and, if successful, clinical trials, the availability of federal government funding and budgetary issues that may arise, general risks arising from clinical trials, our and our collaboration partners' technology and software performing as expected, financial difficulties experienced by certain partners, receipt of regulatory approvals, and development of effective COVID-19 treatments and/or vaccines by competitors, including as part of the programs financed by the U.S. government and potential mutations in a virus we are targeting which may result in variants that are resistant to a product candidate we develop.
+Further information on our risk factors is contained in our fili